fairdrop-io/fairdrop-io/README.md

 So this Fairdrop project should foster a continuous user base growth.

 ## More insights
 See companion files `install_notes.md` and `auth_module.md`.

+## Support the project
+If you want to support the project then please consider donating ETH or DNA to below-mentioned wallet address or create an issue or PR here on GitHub.

+ETH/DNA: `0xe2fc55e0c06a036319b28cc9ebd99a0dc75f0785`